Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 # How Do I Use This Script

-The first thing you need is the script for your relavent platform (`win`, `osx_intel`, `osx_arm`, `linux`), so download the one you need from the latest release.
+The first thing you need is the script for your relevant platform (`win`, `osx_intel`, `osx_arm`, `linux`), so download the one you need from the latest release.
 When saving it on your computer, the file path to the script **cannot have spaces in it**, so any folders it goes in cannot have spaces, then follow the steps for your relevant slicer below: